Why Study Nonprofit Management?

 Credit for Life Experience

-In the School of Professional Studies, you may earn academic credit for life experience through the Prior Learning Assessment process.
+In the School of Professional Studies, you may earn academic credit for life experience through the Credit for Prior Learning process.
 Credit may be earned for demonstrated learning from informal life experience, professional church or organizational management training, ministry licensure, certification, or any other source.

 Violet Ricker C’10 earned her nonprofit management degree through a combination of online and in-person classes.
 Today, she is executive director of a nonprofit organization that works for community development.
 Because of the degree program, Ricker says, “I understand the connectedness of volunteer development, fundraising, communication, and community outreach.”